 Offering free and high-value content in exchange for user’s email addresses is a common practice.
 Provide something substantial like a mini-course, free ebook or article series that people will see value in – they’ll be more likely to sign up for your newsletter without any hesitation.

 By using interactive mini-courses, you can create more engagement from your freebies than with other content options.
-Thanks to the videos and different types of questions that you can use in your high-value content, a mini-course becomes much less overwhelming when compared against pdfs or written text only formats.
+The key difference of a mini-course from PDFs, preview videos, etc. is that, it provides two-way communication.
+You can get inputs from your leads, ask questions and let them engage with your work.
+Thus, convert them from cold visitors to actual audience by interaction.
+Besides, thanks to the videos and different types of questions that you can use in your high-value content, a mini-course becomes much less overwhelming when compared against pdfs or written text only formats.

-- Test your course ideas to find attention grabbing topics
+- Test your mini course ideas to find attention grabbing topics

 The importance of finding an idea that will engage your audience is crucial to success.
 Instead of a risky time investment, first start making experiments with your course ideas through different mini-course topics and see which one grabs the attention of your ideal reader, then focus on building content around this topic.